skmin-lab/unixmd/docs/source/objects/mqc/sh.rst

 - **solver** *(string)* - Default: *'rk4'*

-  This argument determines the numerical integration method for the electronic equation of motion.
+  This parameter determines the numerical integration method for the electronic equation of motion.
   Currently, only the RK4 algorithm (*'rk4'*) is available.

 \

 - **l_pop_print** *(boolean)* - Default: *False*

-  This argument determines whether to write output files for density matrix elements ('BOPOP', 'BOCOH') or not.
+  This parameter determines whether to write output files for the density matrix elements ('BOPOP', 'BOCOH') or not.
   If this option is set to *True*, then the 'BOPOP' and 'BOCOH' files are written during the dynamics.
-  This option is effective only if the argument **propagation** is set to *'coefficient'* or ignored otherwise.
+  This option is effective only if the **propagation** parameter is set to *'coefficient'* or ignored otherwise.

 \

 - **l_adjnac** *(boolean)* - Default: *True*

-  If this argument is set to *True*, the signs of the NACVs are adjusted to match the phases to the previous time step during the dynamics.
+  If this parameter is set to *True*, the signs of the NACVs are adjusted to match the phases to the previous time step during the dynamics.

 \

 - **vel_rescale** *(string)* - Default: *'augment'*

-  This argument determines the direction of the momentum to be adjusted after a hop to conserve the total energy.
+  This parameter determines the direction of the momentum to be adjusted after a hop to conserve the total energy.
   If there is not enough kinetic energy in this direction, the hop is rejected and the running state is switched back to the original state.

   + *'energy'*: Simply rescale the nuclear velocities.